Bethlehem and Beit Sahour, Israel / Palestine

 My consolation was the fact that mere conjecture designated the spot as Jesus’ birthplace.
 At the end of the day, where exactly He entered the world as God incarnate was no more important than that He did.
 But why Bethlehem?
 The answer was as mundane as a census and as divine as prophecy.

 I had always mentally grappled with Jesus’ genealogy being traced through His earthly stepfather.
 I knew Jewish culture to be patriarchal and that out of the Davidic line the prophecy of the coming of the Messiah was fulfilled.
 Still, Joseph seemed incidental in the story; he never even got a word in.
 Did he even speak?
 The Gospels never gave him a name drop after Jesus’ childhood.
-In contrast, Mary had a more direct participation in His birth and presence in His life, death, and resurrection.
+Mary could have also descended from the Davidic line and she had a more direct participation in His birth and presence in His life, death, and resurrection.

 But Bethlehem, also the birthplace of King David, underscored the significant role of Joseph in the fulfillment of the prophesied yet humble birth of the Messiah.